All Episodes

 Texas is not going to do an exchange.

-There are a lot of people who will be looking to this federal exchange to be set up to their own state exchanges, and it all does have to work on October 1st when it's switched on for the first time.
+There are a lot of people who will be looking to this federal exchange to be set up, to their own state exchanges, and it all does have to work on October 1st when it's switched on for the first time.

-Okay, uh fine and dandy.
+Okay, fine and dandy.

 Somebody help me out.

-Did I somebody, somebody, somebody do a an archive search?
+Did I somebody do an archive search?

 I have never said that members of Congress aren't going to be covered by the exchange.